North Dakota

 The Legal Framework

-- N.D.C.C. § 12.1-17-07.2 criminalizes knowing distribution of intimate images without consent
+- N.D.C.C. § 12.1-17-07.2 criminalizes knowing distribution of intimate images without consent (Class A misdemeanor).
+The definition expressly includes "computer or computer-generated image or picture," covering AI-generated content.

-- N.D.C.C. § 12.1-31-01 covers disorderly conduct, which can include intrusive surveillance behavior
+- N.D.C.C. § 12.1-31-01 disorderly conduct can apply to intrusive surveillance behavior.

-- N.D.C.C. § 12.1-15-02 covers interception of oral communications (the wiretap statute)
+- N.D.C.C. § 12.1-15-02 covers interception of oral communications (the wiretap statute).

 What Constitutes Voyeurism in North Dakota